JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2021_winter.md

 As I write this, our government has just announced a pause of the Trans-Tasman travel bubble for at least 8 weeks.
 This has caused quite some consternation and upheaval for thousands of New Zealanders who had gone to Australia to visit family and friends, reflecting the strong ties between our two countries.
 There will be some very difficult challenges ahead for those who cannot come back in time, but it is not the first time this has happened and will probably not be the last.
 We live in very uncertain times, but, according to _The Urantia Book_, part of our mission in life is to learn to:
 <br style="clear:both;"/>

->_…feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable”_ [UB 26:5.3](/en/The_Urantia_Book/26#p5_3).
+>_…feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable”_ <a id="a229_288"></a>[UB 26:5.3](/en/The_Urantia_Book/26#p5_3).

 From any perspective, the current global situation is presenting us with opportunities to do all of these things.